 Battered mushrooms in the air fryer basket.

-I air fry the breaded mushrooms for for 8 to 12 minutes, depending on the size and number of mushrooms I’ve got in there.
-At the 5 minute mark I give the basket a gentle shake and check to see how much more time to add.
-You know they’re done when there’s an even golden brown coating all around.
-But don’t let them get too brown, or they’ll get overcooked and unpleasantly crunchy.
+I air fry the breaded mushrooms for 8 to 12 minutes, depending on the size and number of mushrooms I’ve got in there.
+At the 5-minute mark, I give the basket a gentle shake and check to see how much more time to add.
+You know they’re done when there’s an even, golden-brown coating all around.
+But don’t let them get too brown, or they’ll overcook and become unpleasantly crunchy.

 Again! – Meanwhile, coat the remaining mushrooms in breadcrumbs.
 Once the first batch is out of the air fryer, repeat with the second batch.